Desp0o/izziDateFormatter/README.md

-# izziDateFormatter
+# 📅 Flexible Date Formatting Library

-A flexible date formatting library that allows you to easily format dates in various styles.
-Simply input a date, select a predefined format, or specify a custom format of your choice.
+Effortlessly format dates in countless styles with this easy-to-use, flexible date formatting package! 🎉

-## Reference
+Whether you need standard date formats or customized layouts, this package offers the flexibility to tailor date output to suit any project requirements.
+Just input your date, select from a variety of predefined formats, or define your own custom format! 💡

-#### Linear Gradient
+## 🌟 Format Options

 | Parameter                     | Format                         | Example                    |
 | :---------------------------- | :----------------------------- | :------------------------- |